Culf maps and edgewise subdivision

 In detail, the right adjoint acts on a given right fibration $W \to Q\upperstar X$ by first applying $Q\lowerstar$ to get a culf map $Q\lowerstar W \to Q\lowerstar Q\upperstar X$ (by Proposition~\ref{prop rke rfib to culf}), and then pulling back along the unit $\eta_X'$ of the $Q\upperstar \dashv Q\lowerstar$ adjunction to get a culf map $Y \to X$ as in

 \end{blanko}

-The next two lemmas together show that this adjunction is an adjoint equivalence, so that in particular the functor $(\eta'_X)\upperstar \circ Q\lowerstar$ is an alternative description of the inverse to the equivalence displayed in \cref{thm_c}.
+The next two lemmas together show that the adjunction \eqref{eq culf rfib} is an adjoint equivalence, so that in particular the functor $(\eta'_X)\upperstar \circ Q\lowerstar$ is an alternative description of the inverse to the equivalence displayed in \cref{thm_c}.